Skip to main content

 Flag a control gap if you rely on hidden manual overrides or cannot produce support without rebuilding the numbers in spreadsheets every period.

 Once the basis and settings are verified, tie the next review to what you actually confirmed.
-Create one dated follow-up task and use this placeholder in the task title or body: "Add current transition checkpoint after verification."
+Create one dated follow-up task that names the confirmed basis and marks any transition checkpoint as pending until it is verified.

 Include a checklist to reconfirm: